 Madey and his partners — Drs.
 Britton Frome, Corey Vande Zandschulp and Amer Mirza — specialize in trauma, though Mirza also does joint replacements.

 “We each venture into elective (procedures), but we’re primarily dealing with people who have just gotten hurt,” Madey said.

-The new Go To Ortho Clinic is connected to and a subsidiary of Summit Orthopaedics, where the doctors also practice.
+The Go To Ortho Urgent Care Clinic is connected to and a subsidiary of Summit Orthopaedics, where the doctors also practice.
 Patients who are treated at Go To Ortho would be referred to the other practice if they need ongoing care.

 Go To Ortho doesn’t perform surgeries on site, but it can treat sprains, fractures, cuts, and wounds and do splints, casts and stitches.
 Some patients have injured themselves at home or in car accidents, whereas many others sustained injuries on the job.
 Go To Ortho surgeons can perform surgeries at an area hospital for patients who may need them.

 “We’ve seen a lot of falls, a lot of cuts, quite a few broken bones, and dislocations, those types of things,” Madey said.
 “We’re very industrial-injury oriented as well — chop your hand off, your finger off or crush your hand.”

 As Madey sees it, there are two problems in patient care — overtreatment and undertreatment, and therein lies the value proposition for an urgent care clinic like Go To Ortho.